Open .7z files on a Mac

 So you’ve come across a .7z file and you’re on a Mac, what is it and how do you use it?
 First off, a .7z file is an archive format that stands for 7-zip, you can think of it like any other archive file.
 By default, Mac OS X does not know how to handle these files, but that’s not a big deal because there’s a freely available app that will open the .7z file for you, offering simple access to extract the 7zip archive and get to the contents.

-We’ll walk you through how to open .7z archive files on any version of Mac OS X, it’s quick and easy.
+We’ll walk you through how to open .7z archive files on any version of Mac OS, it’s quick and easy.

 How to Open a .7z File in Mac OS X

-Follow these steps to open and decompress .7z files:
+Follow these steps to open and decompress .7z files on a Mac:

 - First you need to download Unarchiver (it’s free, you can also get it from the Mac App Store)